top of page

 More broadly, establishing a new tunnel net fishery on Central & North Queensland’s inshore flats is counterproductive from an environmental, social, and economic perspective.

-Environmentally, it places a new high-impact net commercial gear type in one of the most vulnerable and valuable habitats in the state, including within our iconic Great Barrier Reef waters.
-Socially, it undermines the experiences of the large number of local and tourist recreational users who depend on healthy flats.
-Economically, it jeopardises a thriving, high growth tourism and eco-friendly recreational sector that delivers substantially greater long-term benefits than a new tunnel net fishery ever could.
+Economically, it jeopardises a thriving, high growth tourism and eco-friendly recreational fishing sector that delivers substantially greater long-term benefits than a new tunnel net fishery ever could.

 What about local seafood for local communities?

-Just like you, many of us love buying local seafood.
-Tunnel nets are not necessary to sustain local seafood supply.
+And tunnel nets are not necessary to sustain local seafood supply.
 The gillnet fishery being phased out in mid-2027 (which tunnel nets would replace) contributes just 2.6% of the entire QLD east coast wild seafood harvest.
-Other (sustainable) commercial fishing practices can be used, such as commercial line fishing, to ensure we can all continue to enjoy local seafood.
-Aquaculture also presents many exciting opportunities in QLD.

 Australian fresh seafood market